 Health insurance carriers have the ability to enter into or withdraw from health insurance markets and unilaterally change their relationship with us in various ways, including by altering the geographic areas in which they permit us to sell their products and changing the commission rates they pay us.
-As a result of higher medical utilization rates than carriers projected under healthcare reform and for other reasons related to healthcare reform, several health insurance carriers for which we have sold individual and family health insurance, including large national carriers, recently have exited the individual and family health insurance market altogether or in a large number of states.
+As a result of higher medical utilization rates than carriers projected under healthcare reform and for other reasons related to healthcare reform, several health insurance carriers for which we have sold individual and family health insurance, including large national carriers, have exited the individual and family health insurance market altogether or in a large number of states.
 Additionally, some carriers have decided to only sell individual and family health insurance through government exchanges, such as the FFM.
-These circumstances have resulted in our offering a reduced number of individual and family health insurance plans on our website, including several states and zip codes where we have no individual and family health insurance plans to offer.
+In addition, health insurance carriers who have not exited the individual and family health insurance market are generally charging significantly greater premiums to consumers.
+These circumstances have resulted in our offering a significantly reduced number of individual and family health insurance plans on our website, including several states and zip codes where we have no individual and family health insurance plans to offer.
+They also have resulted in consumers having to pay significantly higher premiums to purchase and maintain their individual and family health insurance.
 In addition, a significant number of our individual and family health insurance members previously purchased their individual and family health insurance from carriers who have exited or may be exiting the individual and family health insurance market.
-As a result of carriers exiting the market, we have observed lower retention rates during the first quarter of 2017 because those members needed to move to a plan offered by another health insurance carrier if they desired to maintain individual and family health insurance.
-If they did not purchase their new individual and family health insurance plan through us, they are no longer our members and we will no longer receive the related commission revenue.
-If additional health insurance carriers determine not to sell individual and family health insurance in certain states or altogether, the impact on our individual and family health insurance plans that we sell will contribute to significantly reduced ind
+As a result of carriers exiting the market, higher premiums and for other reasons, we have observed lower retention rates and a reduction in our individual and family health insurance membership.
+If additional health insurance carriers determine not to sell individual and family health insurance in certain states or altogether, or premiums for individual and family health insurance continue to increase, the impact on our individual and family membership and commission revenue will likely be more pronounced.
+We believe decreased retention rates, higher premiums and a reduction in the demand for individual and family health insurance plans that we sell will contribute to significantly reduced individual and family insurance membership and commission revenue for us in 2017 compared to 2016.